JasonYao/Large-Scale-Final-Project-Lost-and-Found-Recovery-Service/README.md

 # Lost & Found Recovery Service

-By Daniel Balagula, Chisom Mba, Avash Rao, Jason Yao
+By Daniel Balagula, Chisom Mba, Avash Rao, and Jason Yao

 ## Description

-This repository is to contain all planning documents, the development pipeline setup scripts, along with the actual codebase for our application.
+This repository is for our final project in CSCI-UA 480 Large Scalability, and is to contain all planning documents, the development pipeline setup scripts, along with the actual codebase for our application.

 The application implements an anonymous lost & found service, where: